zimmski/tavor/doc/format.md

         "2. list: " List "\n"
 ```

-This format defines two tokens called <code>Choice</code> and <code>List</code>.
+This format defines two tokens called `Choice` and `List`.

 A **token reference** is the embedding of a token in a definition.
-There exists one token reference of <code>Choice</code>, which can be found in the <code>List</code> definition, and two for <code>List</code>, which are both in the <code>START</code> definition.
-Even though <code>Choice</code> is in a repeater group it is only referenced once.
+There exists one token reference of `Choice`, which can be found in the `List` definition, and two for `List`, which are both in the `START` definition.
+Even though `Choice` is in a repeater group it is only referenced once.

-A **token usage** is the execution of a token during an operation like fuzzing or delta-debugging. <code>List</code> has two token usages in this format while <code>Choice</code> has 4.
-Every <code>List</code> token does have two <code>Choice</code> usages because of the repeat group in the definition of <code>List</code>.
+A **token usage** is the execution of a token during an operation like fuzzing or delta-debugging. `List` has two token usages in this format while `Choice` has 4.
+Every `List` token does have two `Choice` usages because of the repeat group in the definition of `List`.

 ## <a name="character-classes"></a>Character classes

 Character classes are a special kind of token and can be directly compared to character classes of regular expressions used in most programming languages such as Perl's implementation which is documented [here](http://perldoc.perl.org/perlre.html#Character-Classes-and-other-Special-Escapes).
 They behave like terminal tokens meaning that they cannot include others tokens but they are, unlike integers and strings, not single but multiple constants at once.
-A character class starts with the left bracket <code>[</code> and ends with the right bracket <code>]</code>.
+A character class starts with the left bracket `[` and ends with the right bracket `]`.
 Character classes are like terminal tokens in that they are tokens on their own and can be therefore mixed with other tokens.
 The content between the brackets is called a pattern and can consists of almost any UTF8 encoded character, escape character, special escape and range.
 In general the character class token can be seen as a shortcut for a string alternation.

-For example the following definition lets the <code>START</code> token hold the strings "a", "b" or "c".
+For example the following definition lets the `START` token hold the strings "a", "b" or "c".

 ```tavor
 START = "a" | "b" | "c"